acudworth3/Order_Simulator_Scipy/readme.txt

-Simulate simple orders via scipy objects
+Simulate simple orders via scipy objects (Work in progress)

 invoke with the following: